unweave/golib/README.md

-# golib
+# Golib

-A collection of go packages we use internally at Unweave
+A collection of Go packages used across different Modules at Unweave.